moaml1999/NPWT/README.md

 ## <p> Project layout </p>
 1. [Introduction](https://github.com/moaml1999/NPWT#introduction) : <p> explanation of wound healing and the method of wound healing by negative pressure.</p>
-2. [Hardware](https://github.com/moaml1999/NPWT#hardware) : <p> We are talking about the hardware parts we used in this project with a simple explanation of each part.</p>
+2. [Hardware](https://github.com/moaml1999/NPWT#hardware) : <p> discuss the materials used in the design of this project theoretically & the hardware parts we used in this project with a simple explanation of each part.</p>
 3. [Software](https://github.com/moaml1999/NPWT#software) : <p>explained here the software program to write codes and platforms used to control the device that connect device with internet.</p>